phenogit/phenogit.github.io/kit-korner-notes.markdown

         5D: Diamond emphasis
         If East doubles partner's 5C call, 5D would show your suits are about equal, XX would show definite heart emphasis.

+    (1N)-??

+        X : 4 card major and a longer minor
+        2C: Majors
+        2D: 1 major
+        2H: 5 card suit and a minor
+        2S: 5 card suit and a minor
+        2N: Both minors

     1N!-(P)-P -(2S@);
     P  -(P)-??
         !: 10-12